 Switch .com Best Exchange Rates .com Best Exchange Rates .com Best Exchange Rates

-Exchange rates can vary significantly between different currency exchange providers, so it's important to compare Indian rupee (INR) to US dollar (USD) rates from different sources before making a conversion.
+As exchange rates can vary significantly between banks and also between currency exchange providers, it's therefore important to carefully compare Indian rupee (INR) to US dollar (USD) rates from different sources before making a conversion.

-The below Rate Comparison Table makes it easy to compare the Total Cost you are being charged on rupee to Dollar currency rates and the possible savings of using various providers.
+The Rupee to Dollar comparison table above makes it easy to compare the Total Fees (both variable and fixed) you are being charged by banks and other foreign exchange providers against the latest INR-USD mid-rate (see Market Data below ) and the possible savings of using various providers.

 INR to USD Market Data

-Indian rupee (INR) to US dollar (USD) market data - latest interbank mid-rate, trend, chart & historic rates.
+Indian rupee (INR) to US dollar (USD) market data - latest interbank exchange rate, trend, chart & historic rates.

 Sell INR → Buy USD